Killing of Breonna Taylor: Department of Justice charges

+Hankison conviction and sentence

+On November 1, 2024, the federal jury found Hankison guilty of depriving Taylor of her rights but not guilty of depriving three of Taylor's neighbors' of theirs.
+On February 20, 2025, a federal judge denied Hankison's motion to throw out the conviction.
+Judge Rebecca Grady Jennings rescheduled his sentencing from March 12 to July 16.
+On July 17, the Justice Department filed a sentencing recommendation for one day in prison (time Hankison had already served) and three years of supervised release, though it could have requested life in prison for this conviction.
+On July 21, Jennings declined the Justice Department's request, sentencing Hankison to 33 months in prison, followed by three years of supervised release.

 Policy and administrative changes

 Police department

-On May 21, Police Chief Steve Conrad announced his retirement after intense local and national criticism for the department's handling of the case, to be effective June 30.
-Conrad was fired on June 1 after the fatal shooting of black business owner David McAtee.
+On May 21, 2020, Police Chief Steve Conrad announced his retirement after intense local and national criticism over the department's handling of the case, to be effective June 30.
+Conrad was fired on June 1, 2020, after it was learned that two police officers who fatally shot black business owner David McAtee had failed to activate their body cameras, despite city policy.

-The LMPD announced in May that it would require all sworn officers to wear body cameras, and will change how it carries out search warrants.
-Louisville Mayor Greg Fischer indefinitely suspended the use of no-knock warrants on May 29.
+The LMPD had announced in May 2020 that it would require all sworn officers to wear body cameras, and will change how it carries out search warrants.

 On January 5, 2021, the LMPD fired Cosgrove, who shot and killed Taylor, and Jaynes, who obtained the warrant for the raid.
+Cosgrove appealed the firing, but the LMPD Merit Board ruled against him.
+In April 2023, Cosgrove started work as a deputy in the Carroll County's Sheriff's Office.
+Sheriff Ryan Gosser defended the hiring, stating that Cosgrove faced no legal consequences such as an indictment for the killing of Taylor, and also said that Cosgrove's experience would benefit the agency.

-On August 4, 2022, federal officials charged four current and former police officers, one of whom participated in the raid on Taylor’s apartment and three others who were instrumental in obtaining the warrant.
+On August 4, 2022, federal officials charged four current and former police officers, one of whom had participated in the raid on Taylor's apartment and three others who were instrumental in obtaining the search warrant.
 The Justice Department noted that none of the officers who participated in the raid knew that the warrant was based on false claims.

+On February 20, 2025, the Kentucky Supreme Court declined to review a motion challenging Myles Cosgrove's termination from the Louisville Metro Police Department.
+In their ruling, the Kentucky Supreme Court upheld a lower court ruling which was made on May 19, 2024, in favor of the termination.